DistroHopper39B/freeldr-wrapper-appletv/README.md

 install Windows or ReactOS on it through any one of a variety of methods, and reinstall it.
 As of 11/26/2023, the expected behavior with [the unoffical ReactOS fork](https://github.com/distrohopper39b/reactos) is a black screen after the menu appears and a dozen or so DLLs load.
-### TODO
-- Fix ugly hacks:
-  - The boot struct is placed at physical memory address 0x0.
-For obvious reasons this is absolutely insane, but it works for now so I haven't bothered fixing it.
 ## Special Thanks
 - [The_DarkFire_](https://github.com/DarkFire01/) for helping me with this process and answering my stupid questions
 - The developers of [atv-bootloader](https://github.com/loop333/atv-bootloader) and its predecessors